OCA/delivery-carrier/delivery_sending/README.rst

 Installation
 ============

-This module depends on the `suds` python library and the OCA/delivery-carrier `delivery_package_number` and `delivery_state` modules.
+This module depends on the suds python library and the OCA/delivery-carrier delivery_package_number and delivery_state modules.

-The Sending API doesn't provide delivery rating methods, so OCA's `delivery_price_method` is advised in order to use this carrier in a sales workflow.
+The Sending API doesn't provide delivery rating methods, so OCA's delivery_price_method is advised in order to use this carrier in a sales workflow.

 Configuration
 =============

 To configure a Sending delivery method:

-#.
-Go to *Inventory > Configuration > Delivery > Shipping methods* and create a new one.
+1. Go to *Inventory > Configuration > Delivery > Shipping methods* and
+   create a new one.
-#.
-Choose *Sending* as provider.
+2. Choose *Sending* as provider.
-#.
-Configure the service parameters according to your contract considerations.
+3. Configure the service parameters according to your contract considerations.
-#.
-Choose a delivery product.
+4. Choose a delivery product.

 Usage
 =====